-Over two years, 87% of student credit hours attempted in college-level courses by NPC's 2015 New Student Cohort were successfully completed (with a grade of A, B, C, or Pass).
-This rate has increased over the past six years and is higher than the statewide average.
+Over two years, 88% of student credit hours attempted in college-level courses by NPC's 2016 New Student Cohort were successfully completed (with a grade of A, B, C, or Pass).
+This rate has increased over the past seven years.